conarwelsh/nettuts-laravel4-and-backbone/README.md

 }
 ```

-Now that we have our 2 interfaces built, our implementations contain each of these methods.
-Let's build those now.
+Now that we have our 2 interfaces built, we must provide implementations of these interfaces.
+Let's build them now.

 **app/repositories/EloquentPostRepository.php**

+As the name of this implementation implies, we are relying on Eloquent, which we can call directly.
+If you had other dependencies, remember that `App::make()` is being used to resolve this repository, so you can feel free to use the same constructor method we used with our Controllers to inject your dependencies.

 ```php
 <?php